Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

     "metrics": true
   },
 ```
-In a normal pipeline run, the following modules should be set to false, and the rest to true:
+In a standard pipeline run, the following modules should be set to false (and the rest to true):

 1. One of the data loaders depending on the input type (downloader, cord_loader, free_text loader or pubmed_bulk_loader).
 2. splitter